 |Antibodies recognize β2GPI or prothrombin (PT) and elongate aPTT, implying that they interfere with the generation of thrombin by prothrombin.
 Prolongation of the clotting times is an in vitro phenomenon, and LA induces thromboses in vivo. |

 The incidence of APS is estimated to be around 5 cases per 100,000 persons per year.
 Anti-PL antibodies occur in 1–5% of the general population.
 Their prevalence increases with age; however, it is questionable whether they are able to induce thrombotic events in elderly individuals.
 Moreover, one-third of patients with SLE and other autoimmune diseases (Chap.
-349) possess these antibodies, ...
+349) possess ...